 - Add Filters and Sorting: Finally, you can use filters and sorting to manipulate your data and focus on specific time periods, categories, or other criteria.

 By following these steps, you can create effective and informative dashboards in Google Sheets that can help you analyze and communicate your data more effectively.
-(See Also: How To Insert Check Box On Google Sheets)
+(See Also: How To Make A Point Graph In Google Sheets)

 How To Make Dashboards In Google Sheets